Severson-Group/eMach/docs/source/contribution.rst

     - Does the code comply with the [code guidlines](https://emach.readthedocs.io/en/latest/code.html)?
 [Yes or No]
     - Does the code documentation comply with the [documentation guidelines](https://emach.readthedocs.io/en/latest/documentation.html)?
 [Yes or No]
     - Does the grammar or syntax require further revisions?
 [Yes or No]
+    - Comments on if changeset is compliant with eMach architecture:
+    - Comments on if review includes feedback on whether physics are accurate:
+    - Is PR approved to Level 2?
+[Yes or No]

 Level 2 Review Requirements
 ++++++++++++++++++++++++++++++++++++++++++++